This is a guide about written and verbal contracts, terms and conditions, changing your contract, changes to shifts and cancellation of work.

 Talk to your employer about it.
 If this does not resolve the matter, contact us for further advice.

 Your employer may add a probationary period as a term of your contract starting from day one at work and lasting a number of weeks or months.

-Some employers will offer employees less favourable terms and conditions and a lower salary during the probationary period.
-They can do this as long as it is written in the contract.
+Some employers will offer employees less favourable terms and conditions and a lower salary during their probationary period.
+They can do this provided it is written in the contract.
 However, they cannot take away your basic statutory rights.
 Also, you should be treated as an employee from day one.

 As a contract of employment is generally binding on both employer and employee, it is generally unlawful for one party to unilaterally change the terms and conditions in the contract without the agreement of the other.

 The terms in your employment contract can only be changed in the following circumstances:

 - you and your employer agree on the change

 - your contract provides, either expressly or by implication, for changes to be made*

 - there is a collective agreement which is binding on you, the terms of which are changed through negotiation